arimger/Unity-Editor-Toolbox/Assets/Editor Toolbox/README.md

 	- Enable/disable Toolbox drawers or/and assign custom drawers
 	- Enable/disable Toolbox Scene View and assign hotkeys

+---
+> [!IMPORTANT]
+> This package is fully IMGUI-based, which means it may conflict with pure UI Toolkit features in your project.
+Additionally, Toolbox overwrites the 'base' custom Editor for all `UnityEngine.Objects`, it's a common solution but means that you can't combine other Inspector extensions/plugins.

 ## Table Of Contents

 - [Attributes & Drawers](#drawers)